What does “shusshin wa doko desu ka” mean in Japanese?

 - shusshin wa doko desu ka – 出身はどこですか (しゅっしんはどこですか) : a Japanese phrase for ‘where are you from?’

-Breakdown of “shusshin wa doko desu ka”
+What does “shusshin wa doko desu ka” literally mean in Japanese?

-Grammatically, “shusshin wa doko desu ka” consists of the following five components:
+“Shusshin wa doko desu ka” consists of the following five components:

 - desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 Probably, this is well known as a part of Japanese desu form.
-In the phrase, this is used after “doko” to make it sound polite.
+In the example, this is used after “doko” to make it sound polite.

 - ka – か : a sentence-ending particle used to make a question.
 This is often used with the pitch raised.
-As its definition suggests, this is used at the end of the phrase to make the question.
+As the definition suggests, this is used at the end of the phrase to make the question.

-When we meet new Japanese phrases, we should check their components in detail to understand their meanings clearly and deeply.
-In many cases, components tell us a lot about meanings of phrases they form.
+When we meet new Japanese phrases, we should check their grammatical components in detail to understand their meanings clearly and deeply.
+In many cases, components tell us a lot about the meanings of the phrases they form.
 Actually, here, we could get the better understanding of “shusshin wa doko desu ka” through the detailed check above.

 Example: how to ask “where are you from?” in Japanese